darktable-org/darktable/README.md

 ### Development snapshot

-The development snapshot reflects the current state of the master branch.
-It is intended for testing and is generally not safe.
+Development snapshots reflect the current state of the master branch.
+They are intended for testing and are generally less stable than releases, but sometimes it's the fastest way to get a fix if a previous release contained a bug.
 See the notes [below](#get-the-source) for warnings and precautions about using the master branch.

 * [Install native packages or add a third-party repository for Linux distros](https://software.opensuse.org/download.html?project=graphics:darktable:master&package=darktable) (one snapshot per day).
 * [Binary packages are provided for Linux (AppImage), macOS and Windows on a nightly basis](https://github.com/darktable-org/darktable/releases/tag/nightly) (x86_64 only).